Guide to the

 Strategic or tactical hedging

-Buffer Strategies are available as single, “fixed-term” strategies and diversified, “laddered” strategies (as seen in the video at the top of the page).
+Target Buffer Strategies are available as single, “fixed-term” strategies and diversified, “laddered” strategies (as seen in the video at the top of the page).
 Investors often ask whether to invest in a fixed-term or laddered strategy.
 The optimal approach usually depends on the investment objective and risk tolerance.

 Fixed-term strategies, which provide a solution over a specific investment term, can assist investors in timing the market or hedging tactically.
-A ladder of Buffer Strategies, on the other hand, can diversify timing risk, similar to how laddered bond portfolios seek to manage timing risks for bond investors.
+A ladder of Target Buffer Strategies, on the other hand, can diversify timing risk, similar to how laddered bond portfolios seek to manage timing risks for bond investors.

 Learn more about laddering.

-• Use fixed-term strategies for tactical trading/protection.
+• Using fixed-term strategies for tactical trading/protection.

 The research paper on S&P 500 Index Buffer Strategies discusses the two approaches in depth, and provides guidance on fitting the portfolio design to investment goals.